 Depression and Anxiety

 Depression and anxiety are common mental health conditions that can affect women.
-Depression is a mood disorder characterized by persistent feelings of sadness, hopelessness, and loss of interest or pleasure in activities that were once enjoyable.
-Anxiety is a condition characterized by excessive and persistent worry or fear that interferes with daily activities.
+Depression is a mood disorder characterised by persistent feelings of sadness, hopelessness, and loss of interest or pleasure in activities that were once enjoyable.
+Anxiety is a condition characterised by excessive and persistent worry or fear that interferes with daily activities.

 Depression and anxiety can affect women differently than men, and women are more likely to experience these conditions due to a combination of genetic, hormonal, and environmental factors.
 For example, women may be more likely to experience depression during hormonal changes such as pregnancy, postpartum, and menopause.